Forest Preserve District of DuPage County

-The Forest Preserve District of DuPage County is a governmental agency headquartered in Wheaton, Illinois.
+The Forest Preserve District of DuPage County is a governmental agency headquartered in Wheaton, Illinois, United States.
 Its mission is to acquire and hold lands containing forests, prairies, wetlands, and associated plant communities or lands capable of being restored to such natural conditions for the purpose of protecting and preserving the flora, fauna and scenic beauty for the education, pleasure and recreation of the citizens of DuPage County.

 History

 The Forest Preserve District of DuPage County was established in 1915, when voters cast ballots to protect against the removal of woodlands.
 For its first year of operation, $8,000 was appropriated to create, manage and maintain the new Forest Preserve District.
 County supervisors who governed the District spent the next two years working out operating details for the fifth county forest preserve district in the United States.
 In 1917, the first tax levy was made, and the first preserve land was purchased: 79 acre in Oak Brook, called York Woods.
-Today, the Forest Preserve District owns or manages nearly 25,000 acres (100 km²) and has an annual operating expense of approximately $65 million.
+Today, the Forest Preserve District owns or manages nearly 25,000 acres (100 km2) and has an annual operating expense of approximately $65 million.